microbial-pangenomes-lab/panfeed/README.md

 	--targets
 File indicating, for which samples the k-mer positions should be logged. a simple text file containing the sample names suffices.

+	--genes
+File indicating, for which gene clusters k-mer positions should be logged.
+By default all clusters will be logged.

 	-o --output
 Name of the output directory.
 If the directory already exists, an error will be raised.